-Set forth below are the name and age of each nominee for election as a director, his principal occupation and, in the case of existing directors, the year of his first election as a director of Entegris or a predecessor public corporation.
+Set forth below are the name and age of each nominee for election as a director, his principal occupation and the year of his first election as a director of Entegris or a predecessor public corporation.

+Age Principal Occupation Director Since

+55 President & Chief Executive Officer, Entegris, Inc. 2004

+63 Chief Executive Officer, Teradyne, Inc. 2001

+59 Management Consultant 2010

+56 Professor of The Practice of Diplomacy and International Politics, 2011

+Kennedy School, Harvard University

+58 Independent Business Consultant 2001

+73 Retired Executive 1999

+51 Chairman of the Board, Retired Executive 2003

+50 Chairman & CEO, Celcuity LLC 2003

-Name of Nominee Age Principal Occupation Director Since Current Directors: Gideon Argov 54 President & Chief Executive Officer, Entegris, Inc. 2004 Michael A. Bradley 62 Chief Executive Officer, Teradyne, Inc. 2001 Marvin D. Burkett 65 Management Consultant 2010 Daniel W. Christman 67 Independent Business Consultant 2001 Roger D. McDaniel 72 Chairman of the Board, Retired Executive 1999 Paul L.H.
-Olson 60 Chief Executive Officer, nuBridges, Inc. 2003 Brian F. Sullivan 49 Chairman, SterilMed, Inc. 2003 New Nominee: R. Nicholas Burns 55 Professor of The Practice of Diplomacy and International Politics, Kennedy School, Harvard University
+5 6 6 5 7 6 5 39 6 8 31 5 President & Chief Executive Officer, Entegris, Inc. 5 Chief Executive Officer, Teradyne, Inc. 6 Management Consultant 6 Professor of The Practice of Diplomacy and International Politics, Kennedy School, Harvard University 8 Independent Business Consultant 3 Retired Executive 1 Chairman of the Board, Retired Executive

-\ Includes service with predecessor public company, Entegris, Inc., a Minnesota corporation ("Entegris Minnesota"), in the case of Messrs.
+Includes service with predecessor public company, Entegris, Inc., a Minnesota corporation ("Entegris Minnesota"), in the case of Messrs.
 McDaniel, Olson and Sullivan and Mykrolis Corporation ("Mykrolis") in the case of Messrs.
 Argov, Bradley and Christman.

-Set forth below with respect to each director or nominee standing for election at the 2011 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has lead the Board of Directors to conclude that each nominee should serve as a director of the Company.
+Set forth below with respect to each director or nominee standing for election at the 2012 Annual Meeting are the principal occupation and business experience during at least the past five years, the names of other publicly held companies of which he serves or has served as a director during such period, as well as the experience, qualifications, attributes or skills that has lead the Board of Directors to conclude that each nominee should serve as a director of the Company.

 Gideon Argov serves as our President and Chief Executive Officer.
-He served as the Chief Executive Officer and a director of Mykrolis Corporation from November 2004 until its merger into the Company.
-Prior to joining

-Mykrolis, Mr. Argov was a Special Limited Partner at Parthenon Capital, a Boston-based private equity partnership, since 2001.
-He served as Chairman, Chief Executive Officer and President of Kollmorgen Corporation from 1991 to 2000.
-From 1988 to 1991 he served as Chief Executive Officer of High Voltage Engineering Corporation.
+He served as the Chief Executive Officer and a director of Mykrolis from November 2004 until the merger of Mykrolis and Entegris Minnesota into the Company in August of 2005 (the "Merger").
+Prior to joining Mykrolis, Mr. Argov was a Special Limited Partner at Parthenon Capital, a Boston-based private equity partnership, since 2001.
+He served as Chairman, Chief Executive Officer and President of Kollmorgen Corporation (motion systems and components) from 1991 to 2000.
+From 1988 to 1991 he served as Chief Executive Officer of High Voltage Engineering Corporation (industrial and technology based manufacturing).
 Prior to 1988, he led consulting engagement teams at Bain and Company.
-Mr. Argov served as a director of Helix Technology Corporation until its merger with Brooks Automation, Inc. in 2005 and of Fundtech Corporation until December of 2010.
-He currently is a director of Interline Brands, Inc. and X-Rite Incorporated.
-Mr. Argov has been a director of the Company since its merger in 2005.
+Mr. Argov served as a director of Fundtech Corporation until December of 2010.
+He currently is a director of Interline Brands, Inc. (maintenance and repair products) and X-Rite Incorporated (color science and technology).
+Mr. Argov has been a director of the Company since the Merger.